fprasx/peapod/README.md

 fn reknit(tag: usize, value: Self::Value) -> Self
 ```

-The type `Value` is some type that can hold all the data from each enum
+The type `Value` is some type that can hold all the data from each enum variant.
-variant.
 It should be a union.

-`cleave` tags a concrete instance of an enum and splits it into a tag (this
+`cleave` takes a concrete instance of an enum and splits it into a tag (this tag
-tag is internal to `Phenotype`, unrelated to the compiler's) and a
+is internal to `Phenotype`, unrelated to the compiler's) and a `Self::Value`.
-`Self::Value`. `reknit` does the opposite and takes a tag and a `Self::Value`,
+`reknit` does the opposite and takes a tag and a `Self::Value`, and
-and reconstitutes it into an enum variant.
+reconstitutes it into an enum variant.

 The implementation all happens with the wizardry that is proc-macros.
 `#[derive(Phenotype)]` is the workhorse of this project.